Meet the editors

 Lisa Vanderheyden

 As a PhD Candidate, Lisa Vanderheyden partakes in provenance research about an anatomical and cultural historical collection of foetuses originating from the museum Vrolik in Amsterdam.
-There is little known about the origin of the collected foetuses (how they came to be in the collection and via which channels they were collected).
-These material sources, originating from the nineteenth and early twentieth century, are the starting point of her research, which aims to create a broad picture of the way these practices were perceived in the Dutch society and medical market of that time.
+There is little known about the origin of the collected foetuses (Where did they come from?
+Who were their parents?
+And did their parents consent to having their children be preserved of not?).
+Her research aims to answer these questions and to look more broadly at the ways miscarriage, abortion and stillbirth was perceived in Dutch society and medical market of that time.
 Lisa is excited to be on the editing staff of Shells and Pebbles, and to make the history of medicine an integral part of the history of science community.